shaypal5/birch/README.rst

 Basic use
 ---------

-``birch`` provides a simple way to read simple hierarchical configuration for your Python package or application from both environment variables and configuration files.
+``birch`` provides an easy way to read simple hierarchical configurations for your Python package or application from both environment variables and configuration files.

 ``birch`` uses namespaces to manage configuration values.
 The access to each namespace is done via a ``Birch`` object initialized with that namespace.
 Though written with a specific use case in mind, where a single package uses a single namespace to manage its configuration, any number of namespaces can be used in a single context.
 For example: